aws-samples/eks-blueprints-workloads/README.md

 ### Environments

 The configuration in the `envs` subdirectories represent configuration for a specific EKS environment.
-In the context of the Amazon EKS SSP Quick Start, an environment maps directly to a single EKS Cluster.
+In the context of the Amazon EKS Blueprints Quick Start, an environment maps directly to a single EKS Cluster.

 This repository has support for three different environments: `dev`, `test`, and `prod`.
 Each environment directory is a Helm chart which references the teams that run workloads in each cluster.